malciller/dio/readme.md

 ---

-**⚠️ Legal Disclaimer**: This software is provided "as is" without warranty.
+**Legal Disclaimer**: This software is provided "as is" without warranty.
 The authors are not responsible for any financial losses, damages, or other liabilities arising from its use.
 Always consult with financial professionals before engaging in cryptocurrency trading.